-In 2004, Facebook entered the social media scene and soon became the giant that would define the social media platform.
+In 2004, Facebook entered the social media scene and soon became the giant that would define the social media industry.
 Even after all these years, Facebook is the number one social networking site there is, boasting over a billion users.

 Instagram was launched in 2010 for iOS users and in 2012 for Android users.
 Today, it is one of the most-used social media sites for photo sharing.

-Snapchat followed in 2011 and is primarily used for creating multimedia messages referred to as “snaps”; snaps can consist of a photo or a short video, and can be edited to include filters and effects, text captions, and drawings
+Snapchat followed in 2011 and is primarily used for creating multimedia messages referred to as “snaps”.
+Snaps can consist of a photo or a short video, and can be edited to include filters and effects, text captions and drawings.

 Social Media Meets Business